Monero is a secure, untraceable and resilient digital currency. Read Monero vs Bitcoin: Privacy and Design Trade-offs.

 Create a secure tunnel from COMPUTER A to COMPUTER B

 First, on COMPUTER B, you need to enable SSH remote login.
-Instructions for Mac are here, and for Linux users we recommend you Google search for the method of enabling remote SSH login for your particular Linux variant.
+For instructions, we recommend you 'Google' search for the method of enabling remote SSH login for your particular operative system (OS).

 On COMPUTER B, find out the local IP address (this is not the public IP address, it's the local IP address of the computer on your home/work network)